DurableDrupal/durabledrupallean/manuscript/X1-durable-drupal-lean-process.md

 ### Problems, Assumptions, Hypotheses

 * We want to clarify the problem statement that has given rise to the project in the first place as much as possible
-* We want to list the assumptions underlying the problem statement at the core
+* We want to list the general assumptions underlying the problem statement at the core
 * We then want to prioritize those assumptions in order of risk.
 The riskiest assumptions will need to be validated first.
 * We will want to transform each assumption statement into a hypothesis statement.
 There are three elements to each hypothesis statement: Features, Personas, Outcomes
   * We list all hoped for Outcomes
   * We detail Personas as we see how Problem, Market and Product relate to each other in our particular case
-  * We itemize Features, the basis for our future "themes" unifying the team and guaranteeing cross-collaboration around variously scoped sequences of related sprints.
+  * We itemize Features.
+A team brainstorming mini-session is often used for this.
 Which features will drive customer behavior towards the outcomes being sought?
+Features will form the basis for future "themes" around which to unify the team in the course of variously scoped sequences of related sprints.
+This is a major factor for guaranteeing cross-collaboration.
   * Once we have Features, Personas and Outcomes we are ready to fill out an hypotheses creation table, each row having the form "We will create <this Feature> for <this Persona> in order to achieve <this Outcome>.

+At this point we can validate the Outcomes and the Personas by "getting out of the building" and doing research at this point.
+Of course, we'll have to wait for the implementation of the MVP in order to validate the product and the hypotheses.

-Optional tools that can help us achieve this are: the Problem Statement Template, the Business and User Assumptions Worksheet, the Personas template, the Hypotheses Creation Table, and finally the Hypothesis and sub-hypotheses templates.
+Optional tools that can help us achieve all this are: the Problem Statement Template, the Business and User Assumptions Worksheet, the Personas template, the Hypotheses Creation Table, and finally the Hypothesis and sub-hypotheses templates.
+They are included below in the following sections.

-Remember, these are not hoops you are forced to jump through.
+T> Remember, these are not hoops you are forced to jump through.
 They are proven methods for arriving at our goal of problem and market validation and preparation for the theme or sprint planning meeting.
 Use whatever actually helps in a given project.
 Check out the examples in this book and the associated workbooks.

 ### Problem Statement Template